-At unpaved highway or driveway crossings of bicycle paths, pave the highway or driveway a minimum of 10 ft (3 m) on each side of the crossing to reduce the amount of gravel being scattering along the path by motor vehicles.
+At unpaved highway or driveway crossings of bicycle paths, pave the highway or driveway a minimum of 10 ft (3 m) on each side of the crossing to reduce the amount of gravel being scattered along the path by motor vehicles.
 Design the pavement structure at the crossing to adequately sustain the expected loading at that location.

-Bituminous pavement surfaces are preferred over those of crushed aggregate because aggregate materials provide a much lower level of service and require substantially increased maintenance over the life of the project.
+Bituminous or concrete pavement surfaces are preferred over those of crushed aggregate because aggregate materials provide a much lower level of service and require substantially more maintenance over the life of the project.
 Concrete may offer advantages in wet soil conditions or in areas that may periodically flood.
-As guidance, Figure 17-2AT provides examples of several acceptable
+As guidance, Figure 17-2AT provides examples of several acceptable pavement cross sections.
+Consider using geotextile fabric in all areas.
+Fabric offers advantages that include extended pavement life, weed control, and lower maintenance.